About Undergraduate Transfer Credits

 - Have earned academic credits at another a college or university, but have not yet earned a bachelor's degree.

 - Community College Graduates.
-Some community colleges have agreements with APU that align earned associate degrees with specific bachelor’s programs for maximum transfer credits.
+Some community colleges have agreements with American Public University that align earned associate degrees with specific bachelor’s programs for maximum transfer credits.
 Find out if we have an agreement with your school.

 - Associate Degree General Education Fulfillment.
-If you have an associate degree from a regionally accredited institution recognized by the Council for Higher Education Accreditation (CHEA) and you are transferring into a bachelor’s degree at APU, your associate degree may fulfill up to 30 credits of the general education requirement.
+If you have an associate degree from a regionally accredited institution recognized by the Council for Higher Education Accreditation (CHEA) and you are transferring into a bachelor’s degree at American Public University, your associate degree may fulfill up to 30 credits of the general education requirement.
 Credit may vary based on specific program requirements.

 - Have professional training and/or certifications.